 Itching is the most common symptom of allergies in dogs.

 There are three common dog allergies.
-If your pet is itchy, this article will help you identify the cause.
+If your dog is itchy, this article will help you identify the cause.

-3 key factors are used to help diagnose these three common dog allergies:
+3 key factors to help diagnose these three common dog allergies are:

 - Where on the body is your dog itchy